subjektify/website/docs/reference/subjekt/model.md

 # The Subjekt Model

 The Subjekt model describes the Subjekt semantic model and the files used to create it.
-Subjekt models are used to describe contracts, subjects and data structures.This model can be represented in various forms, including as a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.
+Subjekt models are used to describe contracts, subjects and data structures.

 ## Subjekt Overview

+The Subjekt model can be represented in various forms, including as a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.

 ```mermaid title="Subjekt's Semantic Model"
 erDiagram